Office Space Rental Agreement: Everything You Need to Know

 Renewing an office lease is more complicated than renewing a domestic lease.
 The process needs to be started a few months before the term expires.
 It falls to the tenant to contact the landlord and negotiate the new lease price under lease agreement requirements.
 The new lease can be finalized after the requirements have been clearly expressed and the landlord makes a counter-offer or quote, or when both parties have reached a consensus about the lease renewal terms.

 Under the terms of a gross lease, the tenant's responsibilities end when the rent payment is made.
 All remaining responsibility regarding property care and other payments falls to the landlord.
 With a net lease, the tenant accepts responsibility for not only rent payments but also for the property insurance, property tax, and the maintenance of the property.

 Fixed-end-date leases note the exact date tenancies end.
 Both the tenant and the landlord benefit from a fixed-end-date lease because the full length of the lease is established before it begins.
 During the lease's term, the rent can't be increased and no changes can be made to the rental agreement unless there is a clause stating that changes can be made, and the tenant agrees to that clause up front.

 If you need help with an office space rental agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.